josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 Maybe it's because you've already made a name for yourself.
 Maybe you're known at conferences, or on podcasts.
 Maybe you're just senior enough that you don't need to worry about being hireable anymore; you can take that for granted.

 You definitely aren't a junior, though, or an intern, or somebody trying to break into the field.
-You must not be near the level of the rising tide engulfing entry-level workers across our industry and a wide range of others.
+You must not be near the rising tide engulfing entry-level workers across my industry and a wide range of others.
 Because, infamously, _nobody_ is hiring juniors anymore.
 They're the first ones against the wall.

 Seems fairly safe to assume you aren't in that group, if you're excited about what AI is doing.

 You probably aren't a contractor, either, or working at a consultancy.
 And for that matter: you almost _certainly_ aren't an artist, or illustrator, or writer.
-You probably haven't watched clients evaporate as their dollars are funnelled upwards, somewhere beyond and above you, knowing the AI-fueled disruption bankrupting you is only possible because it plagiarized a million people just like you.
+You probably haven't watched clients evaporate as their dollars are funnelled upwards, somewhere beyond and above you, knowing the AI-fueled disruption bankrupting you is only possible because it plagiarized you and a million other people who do what you do.

-AI optimism probably means you're in a position where nobody is taking _your_ work, or tracking _your_ productivity, or trying to measure _your_ impact against arbitrary benchmarks.
+AI optimism probably means you're in a position where nobody is taking _your_ work, or tracking _your_ productivity, or trying to decide whether you deserve to keep _your_ job.

 It probably means nobody is _forcing_ you to use AI—or especially, to _fix_ something AI-generated, as part of your job.
 You probably aren't watching a career you once enjoyed suddenly morph into something very different than what you signed up for, as you shift away from doing fulfilling work, and instead spend your days micro-managing an error-prone machine, laboriously correcting its unending mistakes.